Largs North

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The median taxpayer income in Largs North suburb was $61,928 in financial year 2023.
-The average income was $72,494 during the same period.
-These figures are higher than national averages of $54,808 (median) and $66,852 (average).
-Based on an 8.8% growth from June 2023 to September 2025, estimated incomes would be approximately $67,378 (median) and $78,873 (average) by the latter date.
-Data from the 2021 Census shows household, family, and personal incomes in Largs North rank modestly, between the 42nd and 54th percentiles.
-Income distribution reveals that 32.6% of residents fall within the $1,500 - $2,999 bracket, which is consistent with broader regional trends at 31.8%.
-After housing costs, 84.9% of income remains for other expenses.
-The suburb's SEIFA income ranking places it in the fifth decile.
+The suburb of Largs North had a median taxpayer income of $61,928 and an average of $72,494 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This was higher than national averages, with Greater Adelaide's median income being $54,808 and average income $66,852.
+Based on an 8.8% increase from the Wage Price Index since financial year 2023, estimated incomes for September 2025 would be approximately $67,378 (median) and $78,873 (average).
+In the 2021 Census, Largs North's household, family, and personal incomes ranked modestly, between the 42nd and 54th percentiles.
+Income distribution showed that 32.6% of residents (1,351 people) fell into the $1,500 - $2,999 bracket, similar to regional levels at 31.8%.
+After housing costs, 84.9% of income remained for other expenses.
+The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income